 Brown sugar will add more sweetness, just like homemade batter would need but we are making a cheater way this time. 😉

-Creamy salted Butter should be added at room temperature in order to cream everything together in a bowl.
+You want to add creamy salted Butter at room temperature in order to cream everything together in a bowl.

 I think that adding smooth peanut butter is best, or any nut butter works if there are allergies in the house.
 For something like sunflower butter with oil on the top make sure to stir well so it is nice and thick.